-Over the course of the last 15 years, European ship finance has been continuously declining, with shipping companies seeking finance opportunities elsewhere

-This is due to the increasingly stricter banking capital requirements, which led to the scaling down of many European banks' ship finance activities.
+Over the course of the last 15 years, European ship finance has been continuously declining, with shipping companies seeking finance opportunities elsewhere This is due to the increasingly stricter banking capital requirements, which led to the scaling down of many European banks' ship finance activities.
 This is even more important considering Europe's climate ambitions and the ongoing energy transition of shipping.

-ECSA Policy Recommendations

-Bank financing and capital markets: The prudential regulation and risk weight requirements should be reviewed and designed considering the distinctive features of shipping and needs, enable the banking sector to finance the sustainability of the European sector. ship financing opportunities be should enhanced through a diversity of financing and funding tools involving capital markets and private investors to enable better risk sharing of innovative and transitional projects.
+Policy Recommendations - Bank financing and capital markets: The prudential regulation and risk weight requirements should be reviewed and designed considering the distinctive features of shipping and needs. to enable the banking sector to finance the sustainability of the sector.
+European ship financing opportunities should enhanced be through а diversity of financing and funding tools involving capital markets and private investors to enable better risk sharing of innovative and transitional projects.